Muddasir19/TodoList-Web/README.md

+# TODOLIST-WEB
-# React + Vite
+React + Vite
 This is First initilize Update

-1)I am using Firbase as BackEnd and Google authentication For Login
+1) I am using Firbase as BackEnd and Google authentication For Login